InstantBuddha/nginx-notes/Nginx-mastery-notes.md

 ## Django Admin Login Rate Limiting

+An other really good [resource on the topic of rate limiting](https://blog.nginx.org/blog/rate-limiting-nginx)

 1. Move the rate limiting rule to location /admin/login/ Here, burst and delay are enabled.